 Calculate your average table composition

-Track for a week what each table orders.
-This way you'll discover patterns and can calculate an average composition.
+Track for one week what each table orders.
+You'll discover patterns and can calculate average composition based on real restaurant P&L data from successful tapas bars.

 - 6+ people: often fixed menus or sharing platters